ghetzel/diecast/README.md

 # Bindings

-Bindings are a mechanism that tell `diecast` which (if any) remote API resources should be loaded before rendering a template.
+Bindings are a mechanism that tell Diecast which (if any) remote API resources should be loaded before rendering a template.
 In the example above, there are two bindings configured: `current_user` and `objects`.
 The `current_user` binding is flagged as _optional_, meaning that if there is an error in the request (connection error, SSL error, non-2xx HTTP status), the value will return `nil` instead of causing a fatal error.
 The `objects` binding is required, so any errors in retrieval will cause a fatal error in the page.

 Bindings, in concert with Templates, are how you consume third-party remote APIs and turn those responses into usable web applications.